ZackZhouHB/zack-gitops-project/zack_blog/_posts/2024-02-26-External-cloudprovider.markdown

 In this Scenario when deploying k8s pods and services in this K8S cluster, it will not create AWS loadbalancer even mentioned type = LoadBalancer, but this can be eaily achieved when in a AWS managed EKS cluster.

-By searching online, Kubernete actually provides a solution called “cloud-provider-aws”, which provides an interface between a self-owned Kubernetes cluster and AWS service APIs.
+By searching online, Kubernetes actually provides such solution called “cloud-provider-aws”, which provides an interface between a self-owned Kubernetes cluster and AWS service APIs.
 This allows EC2 instances running Kubernetes node to be able to provision AWS NLB or ELB resources during service deployment by mentioning “LoadBalancer”..

 <b></b>